Laboratory biosecurity guidance

 SUMMARY

-The World Health Organization (WHO) Biorisk Management: Laboratory biosecurity guidance was designed to help laboratory managers and national regulators strike a balance between traditional laboratory biosafety and broader laboratory biosecurity requirements.
-The guidelines were released in 2006 as a companion to Laboratory Biosafety Manual 3rd edition as a result of laboratory acquired SARS-CoV-1 infections in 2003-2004 in Singapore, Taipei and Beijing.
-The guidance builds upon the biorisk management framework outlined in LBM 3rd edition, and focuses more on laboratory biosecurity, in addition to biosafety.
-It also analyzes gaps in the current biosecurity system and proposes solutions.
+The World Health Organization (WHO) Laboratory biosecurity guidance was designed to help laboratory managers and national regulators strike a balance between traditional laboratory biosafety and broader laboratory biosecurity requirements.
+This version of the guidelines paris with the Laboratory Biosafety Manual 4th edition, updating a previous guidance released in 2006 that paired with the Laboratory Biosafety Manual 3rd edition.
+The guidance builds upon the biorisk management framework outlined in LBM 4th edition and focuses on principles and measures to prevent lapses and incidents throughout the whole value chain of handling high-consequence biological material, technology and information.
+This edition also expands on considerations for emerging technologies and potential threats.
 The target audience for the guidance is regulators, laboratory managers and laboratory personnel.